-Mechanical ventilation is the process of using a machine to assist with or replace spontaneous breathing.
-There are many different types of ventilators, but they all work by using positive pressure to move air into the lungs.
+Mechanical ventilation involves using a machine to assist with or replace spontaneous breathing.
+The process involves the use of positive pressure to facilitate air movement into the lungs.

 Basics of Ventilator Waveforms

-Three basic variables determine the appearance of ventilator waveforms:
+The basic variables that determine the appearance of ventilator waveforms include:

 - Volume